Trump names interim consumer agency head, likely sparking showdown

 Cordray had previously announced plans to resign by the end of November.
 In a statement to staff, he said that Leandra English, the CFPB's chief of staff, had been named deputy director and would take over as acting director of the agency upon his exit.

-However, the White House has already said it plans to name its own interim leadership at the regulator, and President Donald Trump is unlikely to prefer a long-serving Cordray deputy for that role.
+However, the White House had already said it planned to name its own interim leadership at the regulator.

 Trump has pushed to ease regulations on businesses, including the financial sector, a stance seemingly at odds with Cordray's more aggressive regulatory approach.